Austria within Nazi Germany: Austrian participation in the Holocaust and Nazi armed forces

 Prior to the Anschluss, the Austrian Nazi party's military wing, the Austrian SS, was an active terrorist organization.
 After the Anschluss, Hitler's Austrian and German armies were fully integrated.
 During the war, 800,000 Austrians volunteered for Nazi Germany in the Wehrmacht and a further 150,000 Austrians joined up to the Nazi party's military wing, known as the Waffen-SS.

-Concentration camps and mass murder

-The majority of the bureaucrats who implemented the Final Solution were Austrian.
-Political scientist David Art of Tufts University notes that Austrians comprised 8 per cent of Nazi Germany's population and 13 percent of the SS; he states that 40 per cent of the staff and 75 per cent of commanders at death camps were Austrian.